primo14/primo14/README.md

 I'm a recent Software Engineering Grad eager to apply my skills and continue growing in the field.
 With a strong foundation in web and app development in various languages and frameworks, I'm looking for opportunities to contribute to real-world projects while expanding my knowledge and expertise in the ever-evolving tech landscape.
 I'm excited to collaborate, learn, and make a positive impact through technology.

 - 🔭 I’m currently developing ...
-A travel app project!
-I already released the trial version of the android mobile app version and my the web app will be released soon!
-I used .NET MAUI as
+A travel planning app!
+I already released the trial version of the Android mobile app version and the web app will be released soon!
+I used .NET MAUI to develop the app, React + Next.JS for the website(where you are able to download the Android app) and Vercel for deployment of the website.
-- 🌱 I love working on ... small automation projects that makes my life easier!
+- 🌱 I love working on ... automation projects to simplify my daily tasks!

 ### 🛠  Tech Stack